MobleyLab/FreeSolv/README.md

 - `scripts`: Scripts pertaining to the material deposited here
 - `sdffiles.tar.gz`: SDF-format files for all of the molecules deposited here (as in `mol2files_gaff` and `mol2files_sybyl`)
 - `amber.tar.gz`: AMBER format parameter, coordinate, and frcmod files corresponding to the systems we ultimately simulated in GROMACS.
-- `gromacs_original.tar.gz`: GROMACS format topology and coordinate files for the calculations associated with the computed values in FreeSolv, for calculations in gas phase
+- `gromacs_original.tar.gz`: GROMACS format topology and coordinate files for the calculations associated with the computed values in FreeSolv, for calculations in gas phase.
+These were generated from AMBER files via acpype, prior to our more recent migration to ParmEd.
-- `gromacs_solvated.tar.gz`: GROMACS format topology and coordinate files for the calculations associated with the computed values in FreeSolv, for calculations in solution
+- `gromacs_solvated.tar.gz`: GROMACS format topology and coordinate files for the calculations associated with the computed values in FreeSolv, for calculations in solution, again generated from AMBER files via acpype.
 - `lammps.tar.gz`: LAMMPS format topology and coordinate files for the calculations associated with the computed values in FreeSolv, automatically converted using InterMol from the AMBER files
-- `charmm.tar.gz`: CHARMM format topology and coordinate files for the calculations associated with the computed values in FreeSolv, automatically converted using InterMol from the AMBER files
+- `charmm.tar.gz`: CHARMM format topology and coordinate files for the calculations associated with the computed values in FreeSolv, automatically converted using ParmEd (via InterMol) from the AMBER files
-- `gromacs.tar.gz`: GROMACS format topology and coordinate files for the calculations associated with the computed values in FreeSolv, automatically converted using InterMol from the AMBER files
+- `gromacs.tar.gz`: GROMACS format topology and coordinate files for the calculations associated with the computed values in FreeSolv, automatically converted using ParmEd (via InterMol) from the AMBER files
 - `desmond.tar.gz`: DESMOND format topology and coordinate files for the calculations associated with the computed values in FreeSolv, automatically converted using InterMol from the AMBER files
 - `simulation_comparison_input/`: directory containing input files used for the validation of the input conversion files by comparing energy files, description of automated conversion process, and the energy comparisons.
+See `simulation_comparison_input/README.md` for more details.
 - `README.md`: This file
 - `database.pickle`: Python pickle file of the FreeSolv database
 - `database.json`: JSON format version of the FreeSolv database also stored in `database.pickle`